Varun0157/gpt-fine-tuning/README.md

 the fine-tuned checkpoint will be saved to `traditional.pth`, `lora.pth` or `soft_prompts.pth` depending on the fine-tuning method of choice.

 ### testing
-To test the fine-tuned model, pass the path to the checkpoint and the fine tuning type enum in the call to the main function in [test](./src/test.py), then run:
+To test the fine-tuned model, pass the fine tuning type as a command line argument:
 ```sh
 python -m src.test --fine_tuning_type <type>
 ```